pgj/freebsd-wifibox/README.md

   (MSI) because that is required for the PCI pass-through to work.

 - A supported FreeBSD/amd64 system: 12.4-RELEASE or 13.2-RELEASE.
-  14-CURRENT will also probably work.
+  Later versions will also probably work, but your mileage may vary.

 - The [`bhyve+`] port which installs unofficial patches for `bhyve` to fill gaps present in the base system.
 For FreeBSD 12, this is